bluteaur/zeta-certification/README.md

 Beyond that the program has no records of zeros and thus will label them as errors (they may or may not be without a ground truth).
 You can update the zeros6.txt file to include more zeros as ground truths.

+The program is expected to run in O(1) complexity in terms of N (number of terms).
+Time grows due to zeta computation.

 ---

 ## Usage